jpsca/writeadoc/docs/content/markdown/lists/ordered.md

 ///

-### 2. Generic list items inherit type from the current list and if starting a new list will assume the decimal type
+### 2. Generic list items inherit the type from the current list and, if starting a new list, will assume the decimal type

 List items following a generic list will not cause a new list as long as the list item is consistent with the current list type.